PRP Misconceptions in Sports Medicine: What Physicians and Athletes Should Know About PRP Therapy

 • reproducibility

-Because of this, clinicians evaluate platelet-rich plasma preparation systems carefully.
+Because of this, physicians evaluate platelet-rich plasma preparation systems carefully before integrating PRP therapy into practice.

 • assess patient-specific factors